couple looking over documents while sitting on the couch

 How Do You Request An Insurance Endorsement?

 The easiest way to request an insurance endorsement is to contact your insurance agent.
-If you already have a policy, try locating the phone number or email address for your agent.
-If you can’t find your specific agent’s contact information, you can always contact a general phone line or email address to redirect you to the correct agent.
+If you already have a policy, try locating the agent’s phone number or email address.
+If you can’t find your agent’s contact information, call a general phone line or email address to redirect to your agent.

 You can also request endorsements during the enrollment process if you don’t already have a policy.
-Ask your agent what added coverages are available depending on what fits your needs.
+Ask your agent what additional coverage is available.